-Fraud alert: If it sounds too good to be true, it probably is
+If it sounds too good to be true, it's probably a scam

 I am absolutely over people losing their money.